BritishPandaChick/disney-codes/log.md

 - Continue to add CSS for header.
 Start adding CSS styles for navigation.
 Use the colors from https://colorpalettes.net/color-palette-3994/ to add colors to site.

 **Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)

+## Day 35: August 8, 2019
+**What I Did Today:** Added and removed Bootstrap classes from 30 Days, 30 Sites restaurant menu website.
+Add new CSS styles for header, info, about and hours sections.

+**Day Summary:** Before I started the session I figured out what was wrong with my mobile styles.
+It turns out I forgot the meta tag in the head tag for the viewport.
+Once I added the tag everything started working the way it should.
+The previewer is still acting a little off since styles take time to appear but it is an improvement from yesterday.
+I'm not completely happy with the header.
+The background image isn't positioned so the sign is in the middle of the page but I found myself spending too much time nitpicking on something small so I'll leave it the way it is for now and come back to it later.
+The rest of the session was spent working in CSS and adding CSS styles to the sections on the website.
+I started the menu section today.
+I will use the Bootstrap classes to play around with the menu items and prices to see if I can put some spacing between the two.

+**Tomorrow's List:**
+- Finish adding CSS styles for menu section on mobile version of the site.
+Figure out a way to add Bootstrap classes to span tags so there is some spacing between the menu names and prices.
+- Start adding CSS styles for the event section.

+**Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)